stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 - Fixed the *settingsFile is undefined* error on fresh installation.
 - Fixed the additional panels (popups) being hidden after a short period of time.
 - Fixed the *Object is Invalid* error at line 134XX.
+- The [2D Multiplane Camera](camera-2d.md) now correctly creates the controllers even if a single layer is selected.

 ## 16.2.19